6 Weeks Pregnant: Symptoms, Fetal Growth, Ultrasound & Spotting

 👉 Not all spotting or mild cramps mean miscarriage, but if bleeding becomes heavy or painful, it’s important to contact your healthcare provider immediately.

 👉 Ectopic pregnancy happens when the embryo implants outside the uterus (commonly in a fallopian tube).
-It is a medical emergency and requires urgent treatment.
-“For an insightful look at baby’s development, pregnancy symptoms, and helpful tips around week 6, check out the The Bump Week 6 Pregnancy guide.”
+It is a medical emergency and requires urgent medical treatment to protect maternal health.

 Normal vs. Concerning Symptoms